emmanueldufourq/aims-ds-2022/Deliverables.md

 Practicals
 -----------

-Regression tree practical due on the 5th January at 23:59
+Regression tree practical due on the 5th January at 23:59.
+Download and submit a .ipynb file as per instructions emailed to you.

+K-NN practical due on the X January at 23:59.
+Download and submit a .ipynb file as per instructions emailed to you.

+Multivariate regression practical due on the X January at 23:59.
+Download and submit a .ipynb file as per instructions emailed to you.

-Download and submit a .ipynb file to this email: [TBC]
+Neural networks regression practical due on the X January at 23:59.
+Download and submit a .ipynb file as per instructions emailed to you.

 Class test
 ----------